 If you're having trouble with the wording, some specific strategies for asking are using the Positivity Sandwich, I Feel Messages, DEARMAN or a combination of all three.

 If you aren’t familiar with these techniques stay tuned because I will be writing blogs about all three strategies in the near future.
 Don’t want to miss these?
-Sign up for my newsletter here and you’ll get an e-mail with all the latest updates.
+Sign up here and you’ll get an e-mail with all the latest updates.

 That’s it!
 If you use these tips you should be fine!